janablechschmidt/MetaRange.jl/docs/src/newbies.md

 Once you've located it, it is recommended to copy the folder "examples" from the MetaRange package to the place where you want to run your simulations.

 ## Using MetaRange - Example folder
+You'll see that there are two folders inside the examples folder.
+One contains a static environment, meaning environmental conditions stay the same throughout all timesteps.
+The other one contains some environmental change, so conditions will vary with each timestep.
+Let's take a look at the files in the "static environment" folder for now.

+### Configuration file
+The CSV file "configuration.csv" contains instructions for the model on the simulation settings.
+It has several optional parameters and four required ones:
+- experiment_name: the folder that contains all simulation inputs, in this case "Experiment2_Static_Environment"
+- timesteps: number of timesteps to be simulated, in this case 50
+- temperature: where the model can find your temperature input.
+Can either be a CSV file or a folder containing multiple CSV files in alphabetical order
+- precipitation: where the model can find your precipitation input.
+Can either be a CSV file or a folder containing multiple CSV files in alphabetical order
+For the optional parameters, refer to the parameters section of the documentation.

 ## Using MetaRange - Use your own data